ProgrammingLanguageLeader/TutorsApp/README.md

 - docs - the project documentation
 - docker - files used by Docker

-## Running the project locally using Docker Compose
+## Running locally using Docker Compose

 Running service:
 ```bash